 Before I had a pasta machine I never cared too much about ravioli.
-It seemed like such a heavy dish, filled with cheese and often covered in more cheese.
-It wasn’t until I discovered other fillings such as egg, squash and homemade ricotta that made me truly appreciate ravioli.
+It seemed like such a heavy dish, filled with cheese, and often covered in more cheese.
+This all changed when I discovered other fillings that made me truly appreciate ravioli.
 This recipe for butternut squash ravioli with parmesan broth may be one of my top 3 ravioli dishes.
-The warm filling covered in a light but creamy broth is incredibly satisfying but doesn’t make you want to go run 5 miles after.
-Serve with crusty garlic bread and roasted broccolini and you have the perfect meal.
+The warm filling covered in a creamy broth is incredibly satisfying but not too heavy.
+Serve with crusty garlic bread and you have the perfect meal.

-- 1 small butternut squash, peeled and cut into 1 inch pieces
+- 3 cups butternut squash peeled and cut into chunks

 - 2 whole garlic cloves

 - 2 cups vegetable broth

 - ¼ cup heavy cream

 - ½ cup grated parmesan plus extra for serving

 - Prepare the ravioli dough.
 Pour the flour onto a clean work surface, creating a well in the center.
 Crack the eggs and pour into the well.
 Using a fork, carefully whisk the eggs, slowly dragging in the flour into the well.
 Continue to whisk until the flour and eggs are incorporated.
 Knead the dough for 10 minutes or until the dough is smooth and elastic.
 Cover and let rest for at least 30 minutes at room temperature.

 - Meanwhile, prepare the filling.
 Place the butternut squash in a medium pot.
 Fill with enough water to cover the squash, cover the pot and bring to a boil over high heat.
 Reduce to a simmer over medium heat and cook for 15 minutes or until squash is fork tender.
 Drain.
 Mash butternut squash until smooth.